ably/docs/src/components/README.md

 It is a good place to put:
 * Broad changes to behaviour, presentation, layout, markup
-* Fine changes to behaviour, presentation, layout, markup; see `components/blocks`
+* Changes to main body content driven by page data in GraphQL; see [`components/blocks`](./blocks/README.md)

 It is not the best place to put:
-* Regex-based operations; consider putting these in pre-parser or parser-enhancements
+* String transformation operations such as regex substitutions; consider putting these in pre-parser or parser-enhancements
 * Meta-data-based operations; ideally these should happen in parser-enhancements

+Use the NullComponent instead of null.
+This is an empty React Fragment that has been named for purposes of consistency and clarity.